ajayapra/shoebox-spybot/README.md

   - Check port permissions using `ls -la /dev/tyACM0`
   - Created Arduino workspace
   - Lesson Learned: Do not delete the Arduino folder used to install the IDE.
 The IDE does not copy itelf over, instead it runs out of this folder itself.
-  - PROTIP: Change the name of the folder and copy it somewhere else from *Downloads*, making updating easier, and so hat its not deleted by accident.
+  - PROTIP: Change the name of the folder and copy it somewhere else from *~/Downloads*, making updating easier, and so that its not deleted by accident.